-The need for action through Amendment 4 is to implement a Maximum Sustainable Yield (MSY), Overfishing Limit (OFL), Allowable Biological Catch (ABC), and Annual Cath Limit (ACL) for the golden crab stock and to establish management measures to implement a Limited Access Privilege (LAP) program for the South Atlantic golden crab fishery.
+The need for action through Amendment 5 is to implement Catch Share or Limited Access Privilege (LAP) program for the South Atlantic golden crab fishery.
 More specifically, the actions proposed in Amendment 5 would:

-- Specify MSY, OFL, ABC, and ACL for the golden crab species; and - Modify management measures to implement a LAP program.
-These management measures could include: - Identify eligibility requirements for initial allocation of privileges to fish a portion of the ACL; - Allocate privileges to fish a portion of the ACL to individual entities; - Establish a cap on ownership of privileges; - Devise a method for recovery of the costs of administering, monitoring, and enforcing management of the golden crab fishery; - o Other?
+- Implement a catch share program for golden crab.
+These management measures could include: - Identify eligibility requirements for initial allocation of privileges to fish a portion of the ACL; - Allocate privileges to fish a portion of the ACL to individual entities; - Establish a cap on ownership of privileges; and - Devise a method for recovery of the costs of administering, monitoring, and enforcing management of the golden crab fishery.